lisp-advocates/interview-questions/companies/grammarly/questions.md

   positions / What has prevented you from offering remote positions?

-- What do you think would be the first / most efficient steps to have more Remote Work available in the ecosystem?
+- What do you think would be the first / most efficient steps to have more Remote Work available in the Common Lisp ecosystem?

 ### Conferences